stravalib/stravalib/docs/get-started/authenticate-with-strava.rst

 In order to use this library to retrieve information about athletes and actitivies, you will need authorization to do so.

+`This is a nice tutorial that has information about setting up a free app within STRAVA <https://medium.com/analytics-vidhya/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17>`_
+.

-See the `official documentation <https://developers.strava.com/docs/authentication/>`_ for a description of the OAuth2 protocol that Strava uses to authenticate users.
+If you want a more technical overview, see the `official documentation <https://developers.strava.com/docs/authentication/>`_ for a description of the OAuth2 protocol that Strava uses to authenticate users.

 Requesting Authorization